Sabre (comics): Graphic novel

+Historical placement

+The original printing of Sabre described it as a "comic novel" and McGregor has since referred to it as a "graphic novella" due to its length.
+Will Eisner's A Contract with God, widely credited with popularising the term, was published a month later.
+Sabre is generally accepted to be the first graphic novel to be released solely to the direct market, however.

 Plot

 By February 2020, Earth has succumbed to global famine, energy crises, a plague based on a leaked American-government bioweapon, and, in the U.S., a nine-year drought and a variety of terrorist acts including the contamination of Manhattan's water supply.
 The U.S. government retreated to a fortress and commenced battling rebels through proxies known as Overseers.
 One rebel, Sabre, arrives at an abandoned theme park intending to free a group of captured comrades.
 With him is his lover and fellow rebel, Melissa Siren.
 As the local Overseer and technician Misty Visions follow their whereabouts, using security cameras that cover most but not every part of the park, Sabre and Melissa infiltrate the park's fantasyland castle and encounter animatronic mermaids and musicians while discussing the nature of men, women and the world that has been left to them.
 Hunting them are the mercenary Blackstar Blood, who sees Sabre as an honorable adversary, and the Overseer's troops – including the nervous, prattling Willoughby, and Grouse, an "ani-human construction" resembling a hybrid human and jungle cat.

 Sabre, fully aware the hostages serve as bait to trap him, nonetheless commandeers a replica of an old sailing ship as he searches for the captives.
 Blackstar and his crew ram it with one of their own, and capture the duo.
 Sabre is taken to a Synchronization Center, where, displayed before a gathering of scientists and officials, his memories are methodically wiped clean as he is forced to view Melissa, in a brothel suite, being groped and violated by Clarence, a sentient skeleton, and Grouse.
 She feigns submissiveness and steals Grouse's metal whip, swinging its bunched coils to tear apart Grouse's robotic head and whipping Clarence until he falls apart.
 Willoughby, who'd been repulsed by his comrades actions, unlocks her shackles.